cBioPortal/cbioportal/docs/Deploying.md

 an error mentioning that.
 To change the port use the `--port` flag.

 There are three main ways to run the portal: without authentication, with optional login and with required login.
+All of them require the cBioPortal session service to be running.

 ### Without authentication
 In this mode users are able to use the portal, but they won't be able to save